fromanoel/fRomanoel/README.md

 # Hello!!
 My name is Fernanda Romanoel 🙋🏽
-   I am currently persuing a technical degree in Internet Systems at a brazilian federal institute known as Instituto Federal do Triângulo Mineiro (IFTM).
+   I am currently persuing a technical degree in Internet Systems at a brazilian federal institute, known as Instituto Federal do Triângulo Mineiro (IFTM).
 I am studying to become a Front-end developer, with current focus on HTML, CSS and JavaScript.

    Please do not hesitate to check out my projects and contact me if you need more information!